Rustatano/Firework/README.md

-# Firework
+Firework

-# Pygame is needed to be installed
+Pygame is needed to be installed

+Controls:
+fire -> space